ajfriend/duckboat/readme.md

 TODO

+### Objects

+(probably in the docstrings, rather than the readme)

+#### Table

+The core functionality comes from `.sql`, where we allow snippets.
+"Shell" functionality comes from the `duckboat.do()` method, allowing for things like...

+#### Database

+The core functionality comes from the `.sql`, which loads *only* the Tables listed.
+No other Python objects are loaded.
+A full duckdb sql expression is expected here, with table names provided explicitly.

+"Shell" functionality comes from the `duckboat.do()` function/method, allowing for things like...

+#### eager

+The duckboat library makes some efforts to protect against unintentionally evaluating expressions eagerly, rather than letting them rest lazily.
+For example, calling the `__repr__` method on a `Table` or `Database` will trigger an evaluation of that object, which could include pulling a large table, or showing a large intermediate result.

+in `ipython` or `jupyterlab`, we can typically avoid this by not ending a cell with an object. doing so triggers the objects `__repr__`.
+However, these tactics don't work when using an IDE like Positron, which eagerly inspects objects in the namespace to provide insight into what you're working with.
+This is often useful, but not always what you want when working with large datasets or expensive computations.

 ## Philosophy

 This approach results in a mixture of Python and SQL that, I think, is semantically very similar to